 Kayaking in the clear waters of Golfo Dulce.

-Golfo Dulce, literally 'Sweet Gulf', lives up to its name.
+Golfo Dulce, literally 'Sweet Gulf', lives up to its name - it's one of the best places to kayak in Costa Rica.
 It's a unique ecosystem, one of only four tropical fjords in the world.
 Clear turquoise water is surrounded by slopes carpeted in rainforest and fringed with mangroves, so there's plenty to explore.

 You can launch at Golfito and spend a leisurely morning paddling along the coastline, looking at the mountains inland.
 In the afternoon we'd recommend taking a break to do a bit of snorkelling - the water's beautifully clear.
 One of the most beautiful parts of coastline in the area lies in the Piedras Blancas National Park, where rainforest slopes down to the ocean.
 There's a lot of marine life in the area, including dolphins and whales.